emarmolsanchez/aRNA/README.md

 &nbsp;

 ## Meta analyses
-Metagenomics and metatranscriptomics interactive `.tml` files are available in the `Meta` folder.
+Metagenomics and metatranscriptomics interactive `.html` files are available in the `Meta` folder.

 &nbsp;